hellomeruert/webdev2019/README.md

-An interesting course on Web Development at Kazakh-British Technical University, 2019.
+An interesting course on Web Development at Kazakh-British Technical University.